 Figuring Out: studying or finding out about troubling concerns like being saved, what is blasphemy, what is required for fully satisfying religious requirements like dietary laws.

-Checking: repeating prayers, multiple responses to pray the prayer of salvation or multiple responses to alter calls.
-Extreme checking to make sure one food has not been in contact with another food (ex.
-Milk and meat).
+Checking: repeating prayers, multiple responses to pray the prayer of salvation or multiple responses to altar calls.
+Extreme checking to make sure one food has not been in contact with another food (ex. milk and meat).
 Rethinking prayers to make sure the wrong thing was not said.
 Kids can try to remember things perfectly and replay events over and over in their minds.

 Counting: numbers might be avoided or preferred.
 For example, the number 666 might be avoided including the number 6 alone or in multiples.

 Undoing: frequently there is a lot of bargaining or attempts to prove one’s loyalty to God or “feel” safe with God.
 If during prayer there is a “bad” thought then there can be attempts to counter it with good thoughts, confession or acts of service.

 Obsessions about Bad Luck